-Accident insurance is traditionally and mostly sold as an addition to life products or to MTPL products offered by the Company and as a part of the insurance package of Raiffeisenbank Austria d.d.
-Zagreb credit card users.
-Zagreb.
+Accident insurance is traditionally and mostly sold as an addition to life products or to MTPL products offered by the Company and as a part of the insurance package of credit and debit card users of Raiffeisenbank Austria d.d.
+Zagreb and other banks.